Waste Management Benefits, Planning and Mitigation Activities for Homeland Security Incidents

 - Pre-incident All-Hazards Four Step Waste Management (WM) Planning Process

 Nearly all incidents generate waste, debris and materials.
 While the amount of waste varies between incidents, the generated waste is often greater than the amount of waste many communities handle each year.
 Additionally, homeland security incidents may generate waste streams, such as chemical, biological and radiological-contaminated wastes, which typically are not handled by communities or waste management facilities.
 In addition to helping the whole community prepare for these potential wastes, pre-incident planning encompasses source reduction and hazard mitigation activities aimed at reducing the total amount of waste generated by an incident, especially for a large-scale natural disaster.
 While this pre-incident planning should be documented in a Waste Management Plan (WMP), the community’s preparation provides the most benefits, such as:

-- Encourages stakeholders (e.g., state, local, tribal and territorial governments; owners of private storage, treatment and disposal facilities; residents) to work together before an incident occurs
+- Encourages interested parties (e.g., state, local, Tribal and territorial governments; owners of private storage, treatment and disposal facilities; residents) to work together before an incident occurs.

 Planning with Limited Time and Resources

 Pre-incident planning can be done in stages.
 Below is a list of waste management planning activities that may provide the greatest benefit for a community that has limited resources and time to devote to planning.
 Small but significant steps taken prior to an incident can have a big impact on the efficiency and effectiveness of post-incident waste management decision-making.